Before & After Photos

-From his New York practice Dr. Forley brings more than 25 years of expertise in the most advanced facelift techniques to his patients.
-Starting with a coveted fellowship in aesthetic surgery with Dr. Bruce Connell in California, Dr. Forley has developed a reputation for an unsurpassed attention to detail and precision in performing his facelifts in New York.
+At his practice, Dr. Forley brings more than 25 years of expertise in the most advanced facelift techniques to his patients.
+Starting with a coveted fellowship in aesthetic surgery with Dr. Bruce Connell in California, Dr. Forley has developed a reputation for unsurpassed attention to detail and precision in performing his facelift surgeries in New York.
 He has been recognized by his peers annually in the selection process for the Castle Connolly “Top Doctors” guide.
 His incisions are designed to optimally conceal your scars with tightening of the deep layer, known as the SMAS, producing the most natural, long-lasting results.
-He was an early proponent of the MACS-Lift “short scar” technique, which uses a series of sutures, woven through the deep fibrous layer of the face, to enable volume restoration of the cheeks and improvement of the nasolabial folds, jowls, jawline, and neck with natural, long lasting results.
+He was an early proponent of the MACS-Lift “short scar” technique, which uses a series of sutures, woven through the deep fibrous layer of the face, to enable volume restoration of the cheeks and improvement of the nasolabial folds, jowls, jawline, and neck with natural, long-lasting results.
 Dr. Forley also offers a comprehensive laser and skin care program to enhance the results of surgery by improving the quality of your skin.

 Annual guide to the top 5% of New York City Physicians.